puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_datatypes.markdown

 ### Line Breaks

-Quoted strings may continue over multiple lines, and line breaks are preserved as a literal part of the string.
+Quoted strings can continue over multiple lines, and line breaks are preserved as a literal part of the string.

 Puppet does not attempt to convert line breaks, which means that the type of line break (Unix/LF or Windows/CRLF) used in the file will be preserved.
 You can also insert literal foreign line breaks into strings: